kojodoc/kojodoc.github.io/tutorials/pictures-intro.md

 **Output**:
 ![pic-coordinate-systems](pic-coordinate-systems.png)

-The coordinate system axes that you see are for:
+In the figure above, you see the axes for the following coordinate systems:
 * The canvas coordinate system
-* The coordinate system for pics, which lives within the coordinate system of its parent - the canvas
+* The coordinate system for `pics`, which lives within the coordinate system of its parent - the canvas
-* The coordinate system for pic2, which lives within the coordinate system of its parent - pics.
+* The coordinate system for `pic2`, which lives within the coordinate system of its parent - `pics`.